GARO Entity wallbox load-balances your home

 Green Tax Deduction – Charging Station with Load Balancing

-If you plan to install a charging station with integrated load balancing, you may be eligible for the green tax deduction – a government-backed incentive that covers up to 50% of the labor cost for the installation.
-By installing load balancing at the same time as your charging station, you can receive part of the deduction directly on your invoice.
-To qualify, the installation must be carried out by a certified electrician and meet the criteria for energy-saving measures.
-The green tax deduction makes it easier to invest in a safe and smart charging solution from the very start.
-With the right wallbox and load balancing, you get a reliable setup while reducing the risk of blown fuses during periods of high electricity consumption in your household.
+To be eligible for the deduction, the work must be carried out by a certified electrician and the installation must meet the requirements for energy-saving measures.
+The green tax deduction makes it easier to invest in a safe and smart solution from the very beginning.
+With the right charging station equipped with load balancing, you gain a reliable solution while also reducing the risk of blown fuses during periods of high household electricity consumption.

 Load balancing is a function that balances the power available in your household, enabling multiple electrical appliances to be used at the same time without tripping any fuses.
 It monitors how much power is being used in your property.
 This ensures that the charging output from your wallbox is automatically adapted to other electricity consumption in your home, protecting your fuses and making for more efficient electricity use.
+There are different types of load balancing.
+GARO's proprietary power management unit, GARO Entity Balance, is available in two versions – Basic and Advanced – and communicates either wirelessly or via cable with GARO Entity charging stations.

 To install load balancing, an additional energy meter needs to be fitted in the distribution cabinet for your home’s incoming electricity.
 An Ethernet cable is then used to connect the energy meter to your wallbox to enable them to communicate.
 In some cases, a wireless connection can also be used if your wallbox supports this function.
 The GARO Entity Balance load balancing unit can communicate with your wallbox both wirelessly and via an Ethernet cable.
+Please note that the installation must always be carried out by a certified electrician.

 While load balancing isn’t a necessity, we strongly recommend it to ensure safe and efficient use of the power available to your household.
 Electric vehicle charging requires a high power output and load balancing helps protect your main fuse from tripping during charging.
 You may need load balancing if, for example, you have several electric cars or are using several other power-guzzling appliances at the same time.
 Whether you need load balancing is mainly down to the size of your main fuse and your total electricity consumption.
 A qualified electrician can help you determine whether you need load balancing.